edgexfoundry/edgex-docs/docs_src/design/legacy-requirements/device-service.md

 registry.

 The SDK must also supply a logging facility at this stage.
-This facility should by default emit logs locally but instead should use the optional logging service if the configuration element `Logging/EnableRemote` is set `true`.
+This facility should by default emit logs locally (configurable to file or to stdout) but instead should use the optional logging service if the configuration element `Logging/EnableRemote` is set `true`. *Note: the logging service is deprecated and support for it will be removed in EdgeX v2.0*

 The implementation on receipt of its configuration should perform any necessary initialization of its own.
-It may return an error in the event of unrecoverable problems, this should cause the service startup to be abandoned.
+It may return an error in the event of unrecoverable problems, this should cause the service startup itself to fail.

 ## Configuration